Soil depth functions

 with the very unlikely scenario of a single soil profile.
 A normal use

-case is the fit splines for a collection of soil profiles.
-The
+case is to fit splines for a collection of soil profiles.

 Download the file and it is called Carbon_10sites.csv